-Florida player Olivier Rioux's official arrival to the college basketball scene will have to wait.
-The 7-foot-9 center will be redshirting his freshman year, allowing him to retain his four years of eligibility.
+Florida player Olivier Rioux has officially arrived to the college basketball scene.
+The 7-foot-9 center debuted for the Gators in November 2025 after redshirting his freshman year, which allowed him to retain his four years of eligibility.
 He previously garnered a Guinness Book of World Records title as the World's Tallest Teenager.
 Originally from Montreal, Rioux cemented his high school basketball legacy at IMG Academy in Florida.

 Rioux is in good company with other college basketball players 7-4 and above: